Environmental

 Integrated with on-going Aquaculture Production on the Mahajamba

 Delta in NW Madagascar, AQUALMA & Development Banks.
-2000 on-going.
+Work completed

-Work completed until now includes: sites visits to aquaculture units,
+until now includes: sites visits to aquaculture units, a shrimp

-a shrimp processing factory and the pilot sites for the proposed
+processing factory and the pilot sites for the proposed 6000ha cashew

-6000ha cashew plantation.
-The aim is to develop environmental assessment,
+plantation.
+The aim is to develop environmental assessment, monitoring

-Environmental Impact Assessment for the rehabilitation and potential
+Environmental Impact Assessment for the Rehabilitation and Dredging

 Ministry of Transport, The World Bank and the European Union.
-2000
+The

-on-going.
-Mr Healy was responsible for the direction of environmental
+consultant was responsible for the direction of environmental study

-study with an international engineering company.
-This work relates
+with an international engineering company.
+This work relates to

-to the pertinent studies necessary for the rehabilitation of the
+the pertinent studies necessary for the rehabilitation of the ports

-ports of Antsiranana, Morondava and Nosy Be on the coastal estuaries
+of Antsiranana, Morondava and Nosy Be on the coastal estuaries of

 Evaluation of Rural Development and Natural Resources Management